 There's only so much other people can do when they see you're in pain.
-And then they just stand around and feel miserable and helpless because they can't help you any further.
-But if you learn how to be with your pain and not feel threatened by it, seeing the distinction between your awareness and the actual sensation of the pain, seeing the way the mind uses perceptions to create a bridge from the pain into the mind itself, and learning how to cut that bridge, then you can be with pain and not suffer.
+And then they just stand around and feel miserable because they can't help any further.
+But if you learn how to be with your pain and not feel threatened by it, seeing the distinction between your awareness and the actual sensation of the pain, seeing the way the mind uses perceptions to create a bridge from the pain into the mind itself, and learning how to cut that, then you can be with pain and not suffer.
 And when you're not suffering, you're not throwing yourself on other people for help.
-You're less of a burden, not only to yourself, but also to the people around you.
+So you're less of a burden, not only to yourself, but also to the people around you.

 This is why learning how to face pain is such an important skill.
 And why it's important to develop the powers of endurance and patience that enable you to watch, watch, watch what's going on.
 We're not here just to endure.
-As one of the forest ajaans said, if it were simply a matter of endurance, chickens would have been awakened long before we were, because they can sit for really long periods of time, much longer than we can.
+As one of the forest ajaans said, if it were simply a matter of endurance, then chickens would have been awakened long before we were, because they can sit for really long periods of time.

 We endure so that we can understand, so we can see things from a steady point of view.
 If your point of view is moving around all the time, then you're not going to be able to detect subtle things.
-It's only when your gaze is really, really still that you can see subtle things moving.
+It's only when your gaze is really, really still that you can see subtle things.
 It's like going out at night and sitting very still, watching the moon go behind a tree.
 You realize that you can watch the moon move.
 You can see it move, even though it's very slow and very subtle, it's moving all the time.
-But to see that, you have to be perfectly still.

-The movements of the mind are even more subtle than the movement of the moon, so you have to get very, very still around your core where you feel at ease with a sense of nourishment, a sense of refreshment.
-Learn how to maintain that core and protect it, without closing up around it.
-Think of it as a little spot that's radiating well-being inside you, in all directions, and allow that sense of radiant well-being to fill whatever parts of the body that are open to its influence.
+The movements of the mind are even more subtle than that, so you have to get very, very still around your core where you feel at ease and sense of nourishment, a sense of refreshment.
+Learn how to maintain that and protect it, without closing up around it.
+Think of it as a little spot that's radiating well-being inside you and allow that sense of radiant well-being to fill whatever parts of the body that are open to its influence.
 That will give you the foundation you need for the endurance and steadiness of gaze that will enable you to comprehend suffering to the point where you can abandon its cause and realize its cessation.

-That's what the practice is all about.
+And that's what the practice is all about.